GLOBAL MARKETS-Global shares edge higher on U.S. data; dollar gains

 By Sam Forgione

-NEW YORK, April 17 (Reuters) - Global equity markets rose on Thursday, boosted by solid U.S. economic data and upbeat results from some U.S. companies, including General Electric, while the dollar rose after a joint call by major powers for an end to the fighting in Ukraine.
+NEW YORK, April 17 (Reuters) - Global equity markets rose on Thursday, boosted by solid U.S. economic data and upbeat results from some U.S. companies including General Electric, while the dollar rose after a joint call by major powers for fighting in Ukraine to end.

 Currencies have seesawed on fears that increased bloodshed between Ukrainian troops and pro-Russian fighters in the eastern part of Ukraine might escalate into a full-blown civil war.
 Tensions have been on the rise since Russia annexed Ukraine’s Crimea region last month, and armed protesters in eastern Ukraine have captured several towns.